zBritva/PowerBI-visuals-docs/RVisualTutorial/TutorialFunnelPlot/README.md

 ## Chapter 1<a name="chapter-1"></a>

-The minimal R-script and the accompanying data table:
+The minimal R script and the accompanying data table:

 [chapter1_R\dataset.csv](chapter1_R/dataset.csv)

 [chapter1_R\vscript_R_v1_00.r](chapter1_R/script_R_v1_00.r)

-The next version of R-script is essentially the same, but implements input error handling and user parameters to control the appearance of the plot:
+The next version of R script is essentially the same, but implements input error handling and user parameters to control the appearance of the plot:

 [chapter1_R\vscript_R_v1_01.r](chapter1_R/script_R_v1_01.r)